ascholerChemeketa/cs160Reader/_sources/ComputerArchitecture/MachineCycle.rst

     :alt: Instruction Cycle

 * Fetch
     In the fetch cycle, the control unit looks at the program counter register (PC) to get the memory address of the next instruction.
-It then requests this instruction from main memory and places it in the instruction register (IR).
+It then requests this instruction from the main memory and places it in the instruction register (IR).

 * Decode
     Here, the control unit checks the instruction that is now stored within the instruction register (IR).
 It looks at the instruction - which is just a sequence of 0s and 1s and decides what needs to be done.
 Does the instruction say to add two numbers?
 Does it say to load a value from memory?
 Where in memory?
 The control unit interprets the binary instruction to answer questions like these.